MyDumper's logo MyDumper's logo

 Metadata

-When a dump is executed a file called metadata.partial is created in the output directory and is renamed to metadata when mydumper finish without error.
+When a dump is executed, a file called metadata.partial is created in the output directory and, if mydumper finishes without error, it gets renamed to metadata .
 This contains the start and end time of the dump as well as the master binary log positions if applicable.

 # Started dump at: 2023-06-09 11:47:18